Hoarding (economics): Demurrage currency

-Prohibition of hoarding in Islamic jurisprudence
+Prohibition in Islamic jurisprudence

 The practice of economic hoarding and price gouging is prohibited in Islam, a major world religion whose followers practice the principles laid out in the Quran, Islam's central religious text.

 There are multiple Islamic hadiths, being the recorded traditions of the prophet Muhammed, deeming practices of hoarding and profit maximisation as an exploitation of society in times of need.

 Such verses command followers of Islam to spend their money in a way in which pleases Allah, directing for followers to allow their money and assets to circulate through the economy.

 For example, in one verse farmers are directed to market their produce for sale and purchase their supplies every day at the market, intending to protect farmers from the temptation to hoard their produce.
 The practice of hoarding, denoted as ‘Kanz’, which roughly translates to ‘the unproductive hoarding of wealth’ was prohibited in the Quran ensuing an event where businessmen hoarded gold and silver coins, which were the main medium of exchange in Arabia during the rise of Islam.

 This hoarding instance inhibited the flow of money throughout the economy, depreciating the value of tradable goods and assets at the time.

 The prohibition of economic hoarding, or ‘Kanz’, rules against speculators withholding assets from the market with intentions of reselling the good at a higher price.

 Additionally, circulating false information about price and/or demand changes of a good is also prohibited in Islam, as it is considered to be a sinful act of deception.

 Conversely, expenditure of money toward value-creating activities, such as seen in practices such as investing are praised in Islam.